 The Guest network SSID is the same as the main Wireless Network Name (SSID) however, followed by a -guest suffix.
 It is a separate network which prevents the Guest users from accessing any devices/clients on the main network.
 Click here to know more about this feature.

-Follow the instructions below to learn how to manage your router’s Guest Access feature using your Linksys Smart Wi-Fi Account.
+Follow the instructions below to learn how to manage your router’s Guest Access feature using your Linksys cloud account.

-Access your Linksys Smart Wi-Fi Account.
+Access your Linksys cloud account.
 For detailed instructions on how to do this, click here.

 On the left navigation panel, click Guest Access under Smart Wi-Fi Tools.